chromaui/chromatic-docs/composition.md

 ## Compose published Storybooks

-At any time you can add a reference to any published Storybook in Chromatic and embed it into your own.
+At any time you can add a reference to any Storybook published with Chromatic and embed it into your own.

 To do so, you'll need to change the [`storybook/main.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) file and add the `ref` key with some additional configuration, Similar to the example below: